lyokato/sinatra-formkeeper/README.md

 All preset constraints are described at [9: Preset Constraints] Read the chapter for more detail.

+:present is a special constraint. if parameter not found for the field which set :present constraint, the field will be marked as 'not present', and other validation for rest constraints won't be executed.

+You also can set :default

+    form do
+      field :field_name, :default => 'Default Value', :length => 0..10
+      ...
+    end

+When it's set, if parameter not found, the indicated value will be set and other validation for rest constraints won't be executed.

+You aren't allowed to set both :present and :default at same time.

 And you can set filters here,
 if you don't want to filter all the parameters included in the request.